SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 Usually SpongeForge will run on older or newer Forge builds than the recommended build.
 However, it is strongly advised to run the recommended build only.
 If you encounter a crash and your versions are mismatching, match them first and try again.
-If you're unsure which Forge build you need, take a look at :doc:`/server/getting-started/implementations/spongeforge`
+If you're unsure which Forge build you need, take a look at the **SpongeForge** section of :doc:`../../versions/filenames`.

 Are there any other coremods installed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~